-The mining and manufacturing sector lost 15 000 jobs in December while overall employment increased by a marginal 0.8%.
+Mining, manufacturing sector lost 15 000 jobs in December

 The latest figures were released by the Adcorp Employment Index on Thursday.